russellcentral/262-logical-clocks/README.md

 ### 5.2 `test_integration.py` (Integration)

 - **Spawns** multiple machines locally via `run_machine.py`, passing `--logs_dir` and a short `--duration`.
 - Waits ~10s, then terminates the process.
+We do not run for very long because we are merely performing a test.
-- Checks that at least one log file has a `STARTUP` event, confirming the multi-machine orchestration works.
+- Checks that at least one log file has a `STARTUP` event, confirming that we are able to start up a proacess with multiple machines.

 ### 5.3 `test_analyze_logs.py` (Analysis)